crowboat-collective/kit/.github/ISSUE_TEMPLATE/package-request.md

 ---
 name: Package Request
-about: Suggest an package for this project
+about: Suggest a package for this project
 title: ''
 labels: enhancement
 assignees: ''